4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 When you return to Oaxaca City after exploring the historic site of Monte Albán, grab a table at Boulenc for lunch.
 They have delicious sandwiches on bread all baked in-house, and plenty of sweet treats at the bakery next door to finish up with.
 They also sell homemade honey, jams and pickled vegetables.
 It’s one of the best places to visit in Oaxaca for fresh, homemade food.

 Hit up the markets in the afternoon for souvenirs.
 There are so many beautiful things to take home with you, from hand-stitched tunics, rugs, pottery and handbags.
-I hate shopping but I just couldn’t say no to all the lovely things I saw.
+I’m not normally a shopper, but I just couldn’t say no to all the lovely things I saw.

-End your eating experience at El Destilado.
-This restaurant is owned by three American guys who fell in love with Oaxacan cuisine.
+End the day and your time in Oaxaca at El Destilado.
+This restaurant is owned by two American guys who fell in love with Oaxacan cuisine.
 There’s an a la carte menu or tasting menus to choose from.
+The venue is gorgeous with food to match.

 • Take a cooking class.
 Highly recommended are the classes at El Sabor Zapoteco.
 A woman we met in Oaxaca absolutely loved the class she took at Cocina Prehispanica, held in a commune for young women from villages around Oaxaca that wanted to continue their education.
-This street food tour also looks tasty.
+This cooking class includes a visit to a market to collect your ingredients.

 • Detox at a temazcal, a sweat lodge.
 You’ll clear out toxins as shamans slap you with bunches of basil.
 Ceviarem Temazcal is a popular option.